Interesting Facts about Indians of Washington

 - Fact 15 - The Yakima tribe (aka Yakama) inhabited the Columbia River Plateau.
 They practised extensive inter-tribal commerce and were well known as salmon traders

 - Fact 16 - The Wallawalla tribe occupied the territory along the Walla Walla, Snake and Columbia Rivers.
 In 1805 they met Lewis and Clark and exchanged gifts.
 Their name means "many waters".

 - Fact 17 - The Wynoochee tribe occupied the territory along the Chehalis River and were highly dependent on the fish for their subsistence.

 - Fact 18 - 1847 - Cayuse Indians attack Whitman Mission in Walla Walla.

 - Fact 19 - 1855 - The Yakima Indian War lasted for three years

 Facts about Native Americans Washington

-We have included a selection of trivia and interesting facts about Native Americans of Washington which we hope will be of help with homework.
-Most of these interesting facts about Native Americans Washington are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Native Americans Washington and info will help you increase your knowledge on the subject of Native Americans Washington.
+We have included a selection of trivia and interesting facts about Indians of Washington which we hope will be of help with homework.
+Most of these interesting facts about Indians Washington are quite amazing and some are little known pieces of trivia!
+Many of these interesting and random pieces of information and fun facts about Indians Washington and info will help you increase your knowledge on the subject of Indians Washington.